Written by Lindsay Parks

 Lindsay lives in Richmond with her husband and daughter.
 She loves being with her little family, getting to work in her digital marketing job, being connected to her neighborhood, and watching a VCU basketball games.
 She went to JMU but if you know anything about basketball, you know why she loves VCU….

-4 thoughts on “How to Get Outside with Kids (& have fun doing so!)”
+4 responses to “How to Get Outside with Kids (& have fun doing so!)”

 I’m reading a book called Adventuring Together, and it’s all about building a love of outdoor adventures in your kids.
 One of the things she says is that by hiking when her kids were small, it became normal, and now hikes are where she has the best connection + conversations with her teenage kids!
 This list is so great, and how cool that Hadley is a “nature girl!”